willgraham345/drl_crazyflie-firmware/notes/kalmanCoreUpdateWithSweepAngles.md

 	3. `sr_` is the matriix multiplication of `Rr_inv_ ` and `stmp_`
 6. Calls [[lighthouseCalibrationMeasurementModelLh2]] as a function pointer
 7. Generates `predictedSweepAngle`, `measuredSweeepAngle`, and `error`
+8. calls outlierFilterLighthouseValidateSweep(), which makes sure nothing is over a threshhold and time delay.

 Calls `outlierFilterLighthouseValidateSweep()` which calculates the `H` vector.
 - The `H` vector is a partial derivative of the sweep angle on the $(x, y, z)$ within the rotor's reference frame.